 Application: Write down how you plan to give God the honor He deserves this week.

 Does God deal with us the same way today?
-How does He deal with us either the same or differently?
+How does He deal with us either the same or different?

 Many spiritual blessings like peace and joy do however hinge on our obedience.
 If you are living a sinful life you will be guilty and God’s peace and joy will be absent in your life.
-Some, God’s grace for example, are not contingent upon our obedience.
+Some, God’s grace, for example, is not contingent upon our obedience.
 Though we must have faith in God to receive it originally, future sins do not mean it is taken away.

-The latter part of verse 3 contains a vivid reference of God’s judgment.
-Generally the entrails (organs and waste from the animal) were taken and buried outside the camp.
+The latter part of verse 3 contains a vivid reference to God’s judgment.
+Generally, the entrails (organs and waste from the animal) were taken and buried outside the camp.
 They were not fit to offer to God on the altar.
 Here God is saying that the priests would be mixed together with and then taken away with the entrails.
 In other words, they are not fit to serve before God and will be taken away and discarded like rubbish.
-In our modern day vernacular we might say, “If you do not honor Me, I will take you out with the trash and toss you in the rubbish bin.”
+In our modern-day vernacular we might say, “If you do not honor Me, I will take you out with the trash and toss you in the rubbish bin.”